Final Expense Insurance

 All of the services that a funeral home provides, such as planning the funeral service and preparing and transporting the body.

-that is used to cover the insured’s funeral, burial, and any final expenses they may leave behind.
+A life insurance policy that is used to cover the insured’s funeral, burial, and any final expenses they may leave behind.

 motorcade or march